Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 \subsection{Why Graph Laplacian cannot promote Planar Signals}

-As motivation, we first argue that Laplacian operator\footnote{Similar argument can be made for normalized variants of $\L$ such as random-walk and symmetric normalized Laplacians, but is omitted for brevity.} $\L \triangleq \D - \W$ is ill-suited to promote any notion of planar graph signals.
-Specifically, if $\L \x$ computes ``graph gradients" \cite{ortega18ieee}, then constant graph gradient across the signal---analogous to constant slope across a straight line---would imply a kind of linear / planar graph signal.
-However, a signal $\x$ satisfying $\L \x = c\1$ for some constant $c$ is not a general planar signal at all; $\1$ is in the \textit{left-nullspace} of $\L$ (\ie, $\L^\top \1 = \0$), which means $\1$ is not in the orthogonal \textit{column space} of $\L$, \ie, $\not\exists \x ~\mbox{s.t.}~ \L \x = \1$ \cite{strang15}.
-Hence, the only signal satisfying $\L \x = c\1$ is the constant signal $\x = c'\1$ for some constant $\c' \neq 0$ and $c=0$.
-That means a prior like $(\L\x)^\top \L (\L\x)$ promotes only a constant signal, no different from GLR $\x^\top \L \x$ \cite{pang17}. }
+As motivation, we first argue that conventional notion of ``\blue{graph gradients}", computed using Laplacian\footnote{A similar argument can be made using normalized Laplacian $\L_n$ to compute gradients for a positive connected graph; \ifnum\arXiv=1 see Appendix\;\ref{append:normL}. \else see Appendix\;A in \cite{chen23manifold}. \fi } $\L \triangleq \D - \W$, is ill-suited to define planar graph signals.
+Specifically, if $\L \x$ computes \blue{graph gradients} \cite{ortega18ieee}, then constant graph gradient across the signal---analogous to constant slope across a linear function on a regular 1D kernel---would imply a kind of linear / planar graph signal.
+However, a signal $\x$ satisfying $\L \x = c\1$ for some constant $c$ is not a general planar signal at all; $\1$ is in the \textit{left-nullspace} of $\L$ (\ie, $\L^\top \1 = \0$), which means $\1$ is not in the orthogonal \textit{column space} of $\L$, \ie, $\not\exists \x ~\mbox{s.t.}~ \L \x = \1$.
+Hence, the only signal $\x$ satisfying $\L \x = c\1$ is the constant signal $\x = c' \1$ for some $c' \neq 0$ and $c=0$.
+That means a prior like $(\L\x)^\top \L (\L\x)$ promotes only a constant signal as $0$ frequency, no different from GLR $\x^\top \L \x$ \cite{pang17}.

-\blue{ More specifically, to better understand why $\L\x$ cannot promote planar signals defined in \eqref{eq:planar}, consider a 4-node line graph example with all edge weights $w_{i,i+1} = 1$ and a signal $\x = [4, 2, 0, -2]^\top$ \textit{linear} w.r.t. node indices.
+To understand why graph gradients $\L\x$ cannot define planar signals in \eqref{eq:planar}, consider a 4-node line graph with all edge weights $w_{i,i+1} = 1$ and a signal $\x = [4, 2, 0, -2]^\top$ \textit{linear} w.r.t. node indices.
 See Fig.\;\ref{fig:LapGraphEx}(a) for an illustration. $\x$ is linear, since the three computable slopes $(x_{i+1} - x_i)/1, i \in \{1, 2, 3\}$ are all $-2$.
-Note that a 4-node line graph only has three uniquely computable slopes, a notion we will revisit in the sequel. }
+Note that a 4-node line graph only has three uniquely computable slopes, a property we will revisit in the sequel.